 1-Sentence-Summary: The Happiness Hypothesis is the most thorough analysis of how you can find happiness in our modern society, backed by plenty of scientific research, real-life examples and even a formula for happiness.

 If you’re looking for a scientifically proven way to find happiness, you’ve come to the right place.

-In the beginning of the book, he establishes a metaphor, which then serves throughout the rest of the book to explain happiness in different contexts.
+In the beginning of The Happiness Hypothesis, he establishes a metaphor, which then serves throughout the rest of the book to explain happiness in different contexts.